lvivski/fusor/README.md

 Returns current `store` state as a `JSON` string.

 #### `Flex.restoreState(store, savedState)`
 Applies `savedState` to `store` and propagates changes to _Components_.
-May be used in isomorphic apps.
+Can be used for serverside rendering.

 #### `Flex.replay(actions, stores)` & `Flex.replayActions(actions, stores)`
 Runs a sequence of _Actions_ and returns a promise that will be resolved, when they all finish running. _Stores_ will be reseted before resolving the promise.
 Can be used for serverside rendering.